Emmzy-Tech/Official_website/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->
 <!-- navbar/index -->

-1. The responsive typography recides in the apps videoSection folder 2.
+1. The responsive typography recides in the apps components/videoSection folder (MuiResponsiveText)
+2. The responsive media query example is located at navbar/drawerComponent
+3. makeStyles usage can be found in appbar navigation-section,

+Section Description